Several certificates are required and recommended for a smooth transfer of ownership when purchasing or selling your home.

-An Outstanding Notice Certificate outlines whether any outstanding notices or orders have been issued by Council in respect of land within the Council’s area.
+An Outstanding Notice Certificate outlines whether Council has issued any outstanding notices and orders concerning land within the Local Government Area.

-An outstanding notice or order can be for a number of things including, an overgrown block, failure to pay rates or perhaps illegal building works.
+An outstanding notice or order can be for several reasons, including an overgrown block, failure to pay rates or illegal building works.

 There are two different types of Outstanding Notice Certificates:

 - Section 735A Certificate – Section 735A of the Local Government Act 1993

 - Section 121ZP Certificate – Section 121ZP of the Environmental Planning and Assessment Act 1979